MIPS/toolchain_docs/topics/c_abi_reloc_type.md

 * A - The 32-bit addend from the RELA record
 * P - The PC that the reloc is being applied to
 * G - The value of `_gp`
+* TP - The value of the thread pointer for current thread
+* DTP - The address of the TLS block for the module that provides S, for current thread.

 ## Relocation Operators